 Ripley looked between Apone and Burke, saying slowly, “Well I believe Sergeant Apone has authority here.”

 Hudson watched impatiently as Burke gave her a skeptical look.
-“Sergeant Apone is?”
+“Sergeant Apone does?”

 “This operation is under military jurisdiction, and Apone is next in command,” Ripley reminded him coolly.
 “Am I right, Sergeant?”